 Getting off the grid bit by bit rather than taking a giant leap is for many homeowners the route to take.
 There is a number of smaller energy generating or saving solutions that reduce the need to use power from the grid.
 Looking at small ways to generate or save power is just as valuable and useful as going completely off the grid.
 One such area to look at water heating in the home.
 A geyser or hot water cylinder in the home is generally the highest electricity-consuming appliance in the home and there are two ways to overcome this.

 Solar Powered Water Heater

-Producing hot water uses a lot of energy, just boil and electric kettle and watch your electricity meter light up or spin round.
+Producing hot water uses a lot of energy, just boil an electric kettle and watch your electricity meter light up or spin round.
 While the amount of energy required to heat water is difficult to reduce choosing where the energy comes from is a great deal easier.

 Solar powered geysers in South African homes are very popular.
-Affordable and easy to install solar powered geysers are a logical step toward leaving the grid behind.
+Affordable and easy to install solar-powered geysers are a logical step toward leaving the grid behind.
 Many solar geysers are eligible for rebates or government subsidy and the return on investment is remarkable.
 Adequate insulation on the solar geyser further improves efficiency, insulating hot water pipes keep as well as the geyser keeps the water warmer for longer.

 Professionally installed solar geysers save up to 40% on energy bills.
 This considerable saving put toward energy creation will eventually lead to living off the grid.
 Making energy savings to pay for energy creation is something all households should consider.